Abdallah-Abu-Hussein/API-assignment/READ-1/Activity-1.md

 ##  **• Explain API types and the benefits of APIs, and analyse the differences between API and SDK.**

-An application program interface (API) is a set of routines, protocols, and tools for building software applications.
+A set of processes, protocols, and tools for creating software applications is known as an application program interface (API).
-Basically, an API specifies how software components should interact.
+In a nutshell, an API defines how software components should communicate with one another.
-Additionally, APIs are used when programming graphical user interface (GUI) components.
+APIs are also utilized for creating graphical user interfaces (GUI) components.
-A good API makes it easier to develop a program by providing all the building blocks.
-A programmer then puts the blocks together.
+By giving all of the necessary information, a good API makes it easy to create a software. constructing elements, The blocks are then put together by a coder.

 ### API Types :